dpaulson45/PublicPowerShellFunctions/src/ExchangeInformation/Confirm-ExchangeShell/README.md

-Minor | Provides the Minor build of the load computer from the registry Build | Provides the Build build of the load computer from the registry Revision | Provides the Revision build of the load computer from the registry ToolsOnly | Determines if this is a tools only computer or not RemoteShell | Determines if that we are connect to Exchange Management Shell through a remote shell connection.
+Minor | Provides the Minor build of the load computer from the registry Build | Provides the Build build of the load computer from the registry Revision | Provides the Revision build of the load computer from the registry EdgeServer | Determines if this is an Exchange Edge Transport Server or not ToolsOnly | Determines if this is a tools only computer or not RemoteShell | Determines if that we are connect to Exchange Management Shell through a remote shell connection.